shaimole/SAACO3/access/IAM.md

 ## Groups
 - Collection of Users
 - One Group can have multiple Users
+## Roles
+- intended to be used by AWS Services

 ## Policies
 - Handles Permissions
 - Attached to group as json doc.